 How much can you potentially make owning a bridal store?

 Your income in owning a bridal store will vary according to the store’s size, target audience, location, and the price of the goods that you sell.
 The age of the store will also affect its profitability.
-While no salary data exists that is specific to bridal store owners, BizFluent did reference a number of stores with reported earnings.
+While no salary data exists specific to bridal store owners, BizFluent did reference a number of stores with reported earnings.
 One store’s owner averaged $70,000 to $92,000 in income each year, while another owner reported an average income ranging from $46,000 to $56,000.

 Things to consider before starting a bridal store